oscarhandsome/simple-grid/README.md

 # About

-Example of simple columns for css
+Example of simple columns for css on float